benjamin-bk-krueger/kringle-web/docs/navigation.md

 These are the challenges which need to be solved.

 ### Items
-Sometime you do need items to "open" challenges.
+Sometimes you do need items to "open" challenges.
 That feature is not relevant for the web application.